 Manage safety risks and improve team performance

-Crew members, leaders, and the organisation broaden their skills of spotting the gaps between work as imagined and work as done, and thereby reduce the possibility of human error.
+Crew members, leaders, and the organisation broaden their skills in spotting the gaps between work as imagined and work as done, thereby reducing the possibility of human error.

-TIP: Toolbox talks and work debriefs where all team members actively participate are some ways to help bridge the gaps.
+TIP: Toolbox talks and work debriefs in which all team members actively participate are some ways to help bridge the gaps.

 Promote crew well-being and employee engagement

 The machine, systems, and work environment are developed to better accommodate human limitations.
-When all is working well, it improves the crew’s well-being, which leads to increased engagement and safer, more efficient work.
-Sometimes we need help to identify the weak points, so the circumstances for the crew’s wellbeing is maintained.
+When all is well, it improves the crew’s well-being, which leads to increased engagement and safer, more efficient work.
+Sometimes we need help identifying the weak points so the circumstances for the crew’s wellbeing are maintained.